cyberbotics/webots/docs/reference/lightsensor.md

 ### Field Summary

 - `lookupTable`: this table allows Webots to map simulated irradiance values to user-defined sensor output values and to specify a noise level.
-The first column contains the input irradiance values in W/m^2.
+The first column contains the input irradiance values [W/m²].
 The second column represents the corresponding sensor output values in user-defined units.
 The third column specifies the level of noise in percent of the corresponding output value.
 See the section on the [DistanceSensor](distancesensor.md#lookup-table) node for more explanation on how a `lookupTable` works.